mac-a-r0ni/crux-xfce4/README.md

 NOTES
 =====
 1. Enable the contrib repo because some dependencies reside there.
-2. The XFCE 4.18 Desktop has been tested on CRUX/CRUX-ARM 3.7.
+2. The XFCE 4.20 Desktop has been tested on CRUX/CRUX-ARM 3.7.
 You may need to ignore footprints if youve installed certain software from the official repos.
 3. I'm currently testing some "meta" ports, there is a basic skeleton desktop port which will pull in the bare minimum needed for running the XFCE Desktop.
 After the repo is setup run:

    ```bash
    sudo prt-get depinst xfce4
    ```
    Please note, it's the bare minimum, and does not contain any gvfs ports, or any other plugins.
 You will need to then build any extra ports you would like.
 4. As of **xfce4-whiskermenu-plugin-2.8.0** it requires **elogind** and **accountsservice** ports.
-You do not need to enable elogind, but it's required for installation.
+You do not need to enable elogind, but it's required for compilation.
 5. **mousepad** dependency has changed from **gtksourceview** to **gtksourceview4**, new installs are not effected, but existing installs will need re-building.

 CONTACT